 Tractor-trailer and delivery trucks provide a crucial service in our communities.
-These large trucks, weighing as much as 80,000 pounds loaded, can be incredibly dangerous to share the wrong with as a driver.
+These large trucks, weighing as much as 80,000 pounds loaded, can be incredibly dangerous if a negligent driver is behind the wheel.

 When one of these vehicles is involved in an accident, the risk of serious injury and financial loss is significant.
 At Meissner Law Firm, our California truck accident attorneys provide victims with the personal injury legal representation and resources to take on the big companies.
 Contact us for a free consultation.